 As a developmental methodologist, Dr. Nuttall primarily teaches advanced graduate statistics courses, including courses in Structural Equation Modeling (SEM) and Longitudinal SEM (LSEM).
-Dr. Nuttall’s courses are open to HDFS doctoral students as well as doctoral students from across the university.
+Dr. Nuttall’s courses are open to HDFS and Psychology doctoral students, and doctoral students from across the university with instructor permission.

-Dr. Nuttall’s course offerings for this year are SEM (HDFS 961) in fall 2018, and LSEM (HDFS 962) in spring 2019.
-In 2019-2020 she will teach SEM (HDFS 961) in fall 2019 and LSEM (HDFS 962) in spring 2020.
-If you are a doctoral student interested in enrolling in Dr. Nuttall’s courses, note that courses are popular and fill up quickly; please be sure to register as soon as registration opens.
-Both SEM and LSEM culminate in a course project of producing a publication-quality manuscript; therefore, students interested in taking these courses should enter class with data appropriate for such analyses.
+Dr. Nuttall’s course offerings are SEM (HDFS 961) during fall term and LSEM (HDFS 962) during spring term.
 Students interested in taking LSEM should note that SEM is a prerequisite for LSEM because applying SEM to the special case of longitudinal data requires a basic knowledge of SEM.
 This prerequisite can be filled by taking Dr. Nuttall’s SEM course (HDFS 961) or an equivalent course.
+Please note that Dr. Nuttall’s courses are popular and fill up quickly; you are encouraged to register as soon as registration opens.
+Both SEM and LSEM culminate in a course project of producing a publication-quality manuscript; therefore, students are expected to enter class with data appropriate for such analyses.
 Please contact Dr. Nuttall if you have any questions about these courses or about the course project assignment.

 Luo, X., Nuttall, A. K., Locke, K. D., & Hopwood, C. J. (2018).
 Dynamic longitudinal relations between binge eating symptoms and severity and style of interpersonal problems in a treatment sample.
 Journal of Abnormal Psychology, 127(1), 30-42.